-Your 17-month-old has tons of new tricks, like opening every cabinet door in the house, chucking his toys across the room, stripping off his diaper and maybe even shrieking like a banshee.
-You might also find that he is either terrified of dogs and strangers or shows absolutely no fear at all.
-Offer support and supervision when he needs it.
-A preference for Mommy above all others is common at this age.
-Tell your partner not to take it personally; they’re likely to get a turn as no. 1 later.
+Your 17-month-old has tons of new tricks, like opening every cabinet door in the house, chucking their toys across the room, stripping off his diaper and maybe even shrieking for the whole neighborhood to hear.
+You might also find that they're either terrified of dogs and strangers or show absolutely no fear at all.
+Offer support and supervision when needed.
+A preference for above all others is common at this age.
+Tell your partner not to take it personally; they’re likely to get a turn as the favorite later.

 Not all your 17-month-old's tricks are mischievous.
-He keeps growing and reaching new milestones.
+Your little one keeps growing and reaching new 17-month-old milestones.

-17-Month-Old Weight & Height How much should a 17-month-old weigh and measure?
+How much should a 17-month-old weigh and measure?
 According to the World Health Organization, the median weight of a 17-month-old is 22.1 pounds for girls and 23.7 pounds for boys.
-The median height of a 17 month old is 31.4 inches for girls and 32.0 inches for boys.
+The median height of a 17-month-old is 31.4 inches for girls and 32.0 inches for boys.

-Next month, at the 18-month checkup, the pediatrician will check how she's been growing to make sure she's on track.
+Next month, at the 18-month checkup, the pediatrician will check how your child has been growing to make sure they're on track.

-Since your tot hit toddlerhood, she's practically become a new person.
-Look at all the amazing things she can do now!
+Once your tot hits toddlerhood, they practically become a new person.
+You won’t believe all the 17-month-old milestones they’ve been mastering.
+Look at all the amazing things they can do now!

 • Speech.
-Most 17-month-olds are saying at least 2 to 3 words, and very few are saying 50 or more words.
-If your toddler doesn't have a few words in his vocabulary, there’s not necessarily a cause for concern — so don’t panic.
-Does he point?
-Does he grunt?
-Does he make it clear that he understands what you’re saying?
-Those are all signs that he’s getting closer.
-(If he's not, have his hearing checked.)
+Most 17-month-olds are saying at least two to three words, and very few are saying 50 or more words.
+If your toddler doesn't have a few words in their vocabulary, there’s not necessarily a cause for concern — so don’t panic.
+Does your kid point?
+Grunt?
+Make it clear that they understand what you’re saying?
+Those are all signs that your child is getting closer.
+(If your kid isn't doing these things, talk to your pediatrician and have their hearing checked.)

 • Teething.
 A baby's upper cuspids tend to poke through around 16 to 22 months and the lower cuspids erupt around 17 to 23 months, so you could be in the middle of another round of teething.

 • Potty training.
-Your neighbor may be bragging about potty training her 1 ½-year old, but that doesn't mean you need to keep up with the Joneses.
-If your child is showing signs of readiness, you can buy a potty seat and encourage her to sit on it.
-Read books about potty training, and point out older kids she knows that use the potty.
-Eventually, she'll probably show you she wants to really ditch the diapers.
-But for now, it's usually just about getting her into the routine of sitting on the seat and getting excited for making this upcoming milestone.
+Your neighbor may be bragging about potty training her 1-and-a-half-year-old, but that doesn't mean you need to keep up with the Joneses.
+If your child is showing signs of readiness, you can buy a potty seat and encourage them to sit on it.
+Read books about potty training, and point out older kids your child knows who use the potty.
+Eventually, they'll probably show you they want to really ditch the diapers.
+But for now, it's usually just about getting your kiddo into the routine of sitting on the seat and getting excited for making this upcoming milestone.